martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *the other way, joining clusters to larger groups, will be discussed in the next chapter*

 ### Data preprocessing
-*Before doing any of these steps, we have to make sure that our data are good enough to represent morphometric elements* *sometimes we need to preprocess data to have them in a correct shape*
+Before doing any of these steps, it is fundamental to ensure that data are good enough to represent morphological/morphometric elements.
+That could be an issue for both building and street network layers, so there are cases when the data needs to be prepared for morphometric analysis.
+The preprocessing can be in some cases automatised, in other, unfortunately, manual or at least semi-manual to have the data in the correct shape in the end.

-#### The common issues with input data
-*there are some common issues which are not unique to specific datasets, which needs to be resolved and some of them can be dealt with algorithmically*
+While each dataset coming from different source is specific hence the cleaning procedure needs to be tailored to each source, there are some common issues which are not unique to specific datasets.
+Following section outlines these common issues and how to resolve them or at least minimise the error under the significant level.
+As the method described above is error-prone due to the design of contextualised characters, the data do not have to be perfect all the time.
+However there are cases where even contextualised character can be significantly affected and skew the result of clustering.

 #### Preprocessing of buildings
+Having data layer correctly representing building footprints is crucial from two reasons as it not only affect morphometric characters based on buildings, but also morphological tessellation and consequently characters based on morphological cells, which in the end are all contextualised characters.

-*to ensure precise results of tessellation and building-based characters* *topologically correct*
+*to ensure precise results of tessellation and building-based characters*

+*topologically correct*
 	*joined where joined*
 	*non-overlapping*